chewbaccapush/insurance_agents_app/README.md

 3. Run `flutter pub get`
 4. Select an emulator or connect a real device
   - To run on a Android device or emulator [Android Studio](https://developer.android.com/studio) is required.
     - Run a prefered emulator in Android Studio and continue with step 5.
+    - To run on a real device connect it to your computer via USB
   - To run on a IOS device or emulator a MacOS operating system is required along with XCode.
     - Run a prefered emulator in XCode and continue with step 5.
+    - To run on a real device connect it to your computer via USB
 5. Run `flutter run`